 "If every tool could perform its own work in anticipation of the need, like...the tripods of Hephaestus...then craftsmen would have no need of servants and masters would have no need of slaves”

 The first wave of globalization was to go to cheaper labor sources and replace expensive local talent by task.
 The second wave is to automation.
+While many view this existentially as a threat to jobs, it is also the very opportunity to bring these outsourced competencies back in house for markets that will be of greater demand in the future — energy consumption, storage, transportation, manufacturing, convenience.

 If the firm exists to minimize transactions costs, what are the implications of blockchain?